 Availability is one reason people will want to substitute one food for the other in a recipe.
 Other reasons for doing this may include the taste, price, smoke point or just for variety.

-This makes people wonder if they can substitute sesame oil and olive oil for each other.
+This makes people wonder if they can substitute one oil for the other.

 Sesame oil and olive oil can substitute for each other in cold or hot recipes due to their similar smoke points.
 Although the flavor will be slightly different when substituting both oils in some recipes.
 Sesame oil’s smoke point is only 20°F less than olive oil’s smoke point, so one or the other can be used in most cooking methods.